 Butch DeFeo has repeatedly changed his story.
 DeFeo himself reported the murders and initially told police that when he arrived home on the evening of Wednesday, November 13, he discovered someone had broken into the house and killed every member of his immediate family.
 When questioned, he told detectives the murders might have been carried out by Louis Falini, a Mafia hit man.
 Investigation revealed the murders had occurred in the morning, after which DeFeo said Falini and an accomplice had shown up at the house the morning of Nov.
 13, put a gun to his head, and forced him to watch them kill his family.
 This story, too, was full of holes and eventually, Butch confessed, saying, “Once I started, I just couldn’t stop.
 It went so fast.”

-DeFeo later claimed “voices” told him to kill his family and a psychiatrist testifying for the defense at trial said Butch had a dissociative disorder, an indication he would have experienced the murders as if he were outside his body or “watching” it happen.
-Nevertheless, the prosecution’s psychiatrist successfully argued that DeFeo actually had antisocial personality disorder, an indication he would have been perfectly aware of what he was doing, but had no regard for right and wrong.
-DeFeo was found guilty of six counts of second-degree murder and sentenced to six consecutive life sentences.
+DeFeo later claimed “voices” told him to kill his family and a psychiatrist testifying for the defense at trial said Butch had a dissociative disorder, an indication he would have experienced the murders as if he were outside his body “watching” it happen.
+Nevertheless, the prosecution’s psychiatrist successfully argued that DeFeo actually had an antisocial personality disorder, an indication he would have been perfectly aware of what he was doing, but had no regard for right and wrong.
+DeFeo was found guilty of six counts of second-degree murder and sentenced to six consecutive sentences of 25 years to life.